 6. Relocate comms room

 The first things to move to your new office should be equipment and furniture from your comms room.
 Safely decommission and disable your servers, switches, and uninterruptible power supplies (UPS), and carefully wrap and pack them in IT cages.
 We have a team of IT experts who can do this for you, ensuring that your equipment remains undamaged.
 Transport the equipment to your new office, unwrap and mount your servers into the new racks, and reconnect the network cabling.
+Or you can follow this IT office relocation checklist to make things easier.

 7. Dismantle and relocate furniture